-The Authority's treasury management adviser Arlingclose is forecastingforecasts that Bank Rate will continue to rise in calendar Q1 2022 and 2023 as the Bank of England attempts to subdue inflationary pressures and the perceived desire by the BoE to move away from emergency levels of inflation which is significantly above its 2% target.
+The Authority's treasury management adviser Arlingclose forecasts that Bank Rate will continue to rise in 2022 and 2023 as the Bank of England attempts to subdue inflation which is significantly above its 2% target.

-While interest rates.

-Investors continue to price in ate expectations reduced during October and November 2022, multiple interest rate rises in Bank Rate are still expected over the next-forecast horizon, and despite looming recession.
-Arlingclose believes that although interest rates will expects Bank Rate to rise again, the increases will not be to the extent predicted by financial markets.
-In the near-term, the risks around Arlingclose's to 4.25% by June 2023 under its central case are, with the risks in the near- and mediumterm to the upside while over the medium-term the risks become more balancedshould inflation not evolve as the Bank forecasts and remains persistently higher.
+While interest rate expectations reduced during October and November 2022, multiple interest rate rises are still expected over the forecast horizon despite looming recession.
+Arlingclose expects Bank Rate to rise to 4.25% by June 2023 under its central case, with the risks in the near- and medium-term to the upside should inflation not evolve as the Bank forecasts and remains persistently higher.

-Yields are expected to remain broadly at current levels over the medium-term, with the 5{7-} , 10{-} and 20{-} year gilt yields expected to average around 0.65%, 0.903.5%, 3.5%, and 1.153.85% respectively. over the 3-year period to December 2025.
-The risks around for short-and, medium and longer-term yields are initially to the upside but shifts lower later, while for long-term yields the risk is to the upside.
-However, judged to be broadly balanced over the forecast horizon.
-As ever, there will almost certainly undoubtedly be short-term volatility due to economic and political uncertainty and events.
+Yields are expected to remain broadly at current levels over the medium-term, with 5-, 10- and 20-year gilt yields expected to average around 3.6%, 3.7%, and 3.9% respectively over the 3-year period to September 2025.
+The risks for short, medium and longer-term yields are judged to be broadly balanced over the forecast horizon.
+As ever, there will undoubtedly be short-term volatility due to economic and political uncertainty and events.

-Table 1 Arlingclose Interest Rate Forecast - December 20212022
+Table 1 Arlingclose Interest Rate Forecast - November 2022